CoffeeLink/OC-Nodify/README.md

-# CustomFS
+# Nodefy
-A file system thats better/easyer to use in OpenComputers
+A Node system ig?